GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Heuristic Justification for Improved Gradients Mixing

 \section{Heuristic Justification for Improved Gradients Mixing}

-Here, we provide heuristic justification for why the GAN and penalty component in GAFM tends to have opposite direction. \begin{itemize} \item We assume that $\tilde Y$ to be increase with $Y$ since it tries to match $\dot{Y}$, which tends to increase with $Y$ itself. \end{itemize} To optimize the equation (\ref{eq:minmax_full_obj}), for the sample $i$ , the intermediate gradient is:
+In this section, we provide a heuristic justification for why the GAN and CE components in GAFM tend to have opposite directions. \begin{itemize} \item To simplify the notation, we assume that the intermediate result $f(X) \in \mathbb{R}^d$, where $d=1$ (the same heuristic justification can be easily applied for $d \neq 1$), and we follow the experimental setting by using the identity function $I(.)$ as the transformation function $F(.)$. \item We assume that $\sigma(f(X))$ (also $f(X)$) to be increase with $Y$ since it tries to match $\tilde{Y}$, which tends to increase with $Y$ itself. \end{itemize} To optimize the equation (\ref{eq:minmax_full_obj}), for the sample $i$ , the intermediate gradient is: